-All course work (including, but not limited to: assignments, quizzes, and group projects) must be submitted no later than the due date unless prior arrangements are made with the instructor.
+All course work must be submitted no later than the due date unless prior arrangements are made with the instructor.

-- Penalty for late submission: If a student submits an assignment after the due date without having made arrangements, 1 point will be deducted for each date. - Deadline Extension: To request a deadline extension, please contact the instructor at least 3 days prior to the deadline.
+- Late submission: If a student submits an assignment after the due date without having made arrangements, 1 point will be deducted for each date. - Deadline extension: To request an extension for a deadline due to foreseeable reasons (e.g., exam conflicts with other classes, religious holidays, or personal events such as attending weddings), please contact the instructor at least 3 days before the deadline.
+Failure to adhere to this requirement will result in a 1-point deduction from your grade per day.
+Exceptions will only be considered for the unexpected emergencies listed on the following page.

-Make-Up Policy for Missing Quizzes or Group Presentation
+Policy for Missing Quizzes

 Unless students have acceptable reasons for missing quizzes, the maximum grade the students can receive is half points of their original grade.
-For example, if you missed your quiz without prior arrangement, you can receive 50% of your grade when you retake the quiz (e.g., 10 points \rightarrow 5 points).
+For example, if you missed your quiz without prior arrangement, you could receive 50% of your grade when you retake the quiz (e.g., 10 points \rightarrow 5 points).